remythesilliest/remythesilliest/README.md

 ⠀⠀⠀⠀⠀  we⠀⠀were⠀⠀pretty⠀⠀adventurous⠀⠀back⠀⠀then,⠀⠀huh?⠀⠀haha...

-rmking this and links, dw fandom iwec always, still getting used to the fandom but i wouldnt consider myself in it, you'll most likey see me in the aea by dr more than spawn
+rmking this and links. dw fandom iwec always, still getting used to the fandom but i wouldnt consider myself in it, you'll most likey see me in the aea by dr more than spawn
 ⠀⠀

   ⠀⠀⠀⠀- c+h freely,even when my name doesent say it! but dont cover much